TheExploration/team3/README.md

 5. To push your updated version to the Github, CLOSE UNITY FIRST, run `git checkout master`, then run `git pull`, then `git checkout BRANCH_NAME`,

-then run `git add .`, then `git commit -m "update message"`, then `git merge master`, follow the instructions it gives you, then run `git push -u` and it should ask you to sign in to github, then the code will be uploaded online for everyone.
+then run `git add .`, then `git commit -m "update message"`, then `git merge master`, follow the instructions it gives you, then run `git push -u` and it should ask you to sign in to github, then the code will be uploaded online for everyone. a

 Merge conflicts for the scene file use always use --take-ours.